dinamite-toolkit/dinamite-toolkit.github.io/_posts/2016-12-2-visualize-execution-flow-WT.md

 title: Visualizing the execution flow using DINAMITE traces
 ---

-In this post, we explain to obtain a high-level summary of the execution using DINAMITE trace analysis tools.
+In this post, we explain how to obtain a high-level summary of the execution using DINAMITE trace analysis tools.

 <!--more-->